yihui/yihui.org/content/en/2017-09-29-thanks-max.md

 I feel quite stressful in the past few weeks due to something personal and time-consuming, and yet I have to deal with it.
 I haven't been productive in my work for a couple of weeks, which makes me feel uncomfortable.
 I'm particularly grateful to Max for not dragging me into the sea of emails or instant messages.

 ![force a cat to bathtub](https://slides.yihui.name/gif/drag-cat.gif)

+> **Update on 2017/10/01**: I just realized Max had sent [a pull request](https://github.com/davidgohel/ggiraph/pull/75) to fix the issue he reported before I posted an answer on StackOverflow!
+That is even better!